frappe/erpnext/erpnext/docs/user/manual/en/stock/batch.md

 ### Transacting Items with Batches

 Batch master is created before creation of Purchase Receipt.
-Hence eveytime there is Purchase Receipt or Production Order being made for a batch item, you will first create its Batch No, and then select it in Purchase order or Production Entry.
+Hence eveytime there is Purchase Receipt or Work Order being made for a batch item, you will first create its Batch No, and then select it in Purchase order or Production Entry.

 On every stock transaction (Purchase Receipt, Delivery Note, POS Invoice) made for batch item,